A school trip to Paris in 2002

 Shall we talk about Paris again?
 Shall we mine my past for content?
 Yeah!
 Let’s talk about a school trip to Paris in 2002.

 The Year 10 French Exchange was more about having fun, experiencing Paris and sharing the culture of our penpals.
-We went shopping and to the pool and hung out with bad French.
+We went shopping and to the pool and hung out and attempted to communicate with our penpals in really bad French.
 But by the time we reached Sixth Form, it was supposed to be more serious.
-It was supposed to be about improving our language skills and learning more about France.
-Mr Moore made us an interesting itinerary for our handful of daysand I use the word “interesting” in a thoughtful way, rather than in a genuinely enthusiastic way.
+It was supposed to be about improving our language skills and learning more about France and French culture and history.
+Mr Moore made us an interesting itinerary for our handful of days – and perhaps I use the word “interesting” in a thoughtful way, rather than in a genuinely enthusiastic way.

 There were five of us.
 I still have a photo of the other four on my desk, although I have to peer awkwardly between my screens to see any of the people in it.
 Of course, there was me.
 There was also Catherine (who you may remember from Italy 2000 and from my trip to Arne over Christmas) and Chris, Dave and Andy (who you won’t remember because they’ve never popped up on this blog before).
 Catherine kind of sneaked her way onto this trip, as the only one of the group who didn’t take French A Level.
 Can’t blame her; I did it for the Russia trip a few weeks later as the only one not studying History.
 Andy was nice, I can’t say a bad word about him but I will also say that he was never one of my particular friends and I’ve never hung out with him before or since.
 Dave I’ve known since we were tiny – we were at school together from the beginning and his aunt worked with my dad so we went to a few company barbecues together when we were small, including the legendary occasion when we won the three-legged race, by virtue mostly of Dave running and half-carrying me.
 Chris was new in Sixth Form and became part of our extended friendship group – kind of a secondary circle that joined the main one in a couple of places.
 So that’s our cast of main characters.